ShunSakurai/check_forbidden/README.md

 ## History
 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/check_forbidden/releases).

+### Newest version
+- * Re-resolve an issue where printing a special character fails

 ### v1.5.6, June 21, 2016
 - * Avoid errors caused by no-breaking spaces in the bilingual file